isabella232/presence-calling-android/README.md

 ##Project Setup and User Login

-First, create a new project (this tutorial is build and tested in Android Studio, but Eclipse will work fine too) and name the first activity **LoginActivity**.
+First, create a new project (this tutorial is built for and tested in Android Studio) and name the first activity **LoginActivity**.
 The interface for this activity should be an EditText and a login button.
 You won't actually be authenticating a user, but you will need to associate the current user with the username they enter.
 Here is the code for the login screen:

     <EditText
         android:layout_width="match_parent"